earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ## Future Table Stakes

-If these items have all become table stakes for future langaes are there things happening now, that will also reach this level of table stakes.
+If these items have all become table stakes for future languages then are there things happening now, that will also reach this level of table stakes.

 Here are a couple ideas:
 * single file native deployment